 Again, scanning and editing is a process with too many annoying steps.
 That’s why the bulk of today’s copy machines allow you to select a specific section of your document before you make copies or scan to email.
 Speaking of which…

-Scan to Email & Scan to File
+6. Scan to Email & Scan to File

-The benefit is that you can essentially do right from the copier what you used to need your computer for.
+The benefit of scan to email and scan to file is that you essentially can do right from the copier what you used to do from your computer.
 Even if that only saves a minute of time, it’s one minute for every time that kind of task needs done each day, times the number of employees doing it.

 This capability is quickly becoming a staple for copy machines.
 Most will store that data onto their internal hard drive, but some have the technology to upload it to a cloud database that can be shared across multiple office locations.

-Collate & Staple
+8. Collate & Staple

-Print from Mobile
+9. Print from Mobile

-Let’s be real: the act of emailing something to yourself has always felt kind of silly.
+Let’s be real: The act of emailing something to yourself has always felt kind of silly.
 That’s why the ability to print from your phone or tablet is hands-down the best modern copy machine feature.

 Do you copy?